legalize-dev/legalize-nl/nl/BWBV0006309.md

 - a).
 To amend and supplement Union Acts, Resolutions and Recommendations as necessary;

 - b).
-To set priorities for Union activities during the ensuing period; and
+To set priorities for Union activities during the ensuing period by adopting the strategy, which will serve as the basis for drawing up the annual action plans; and

 - c).
 To discuss all matters brought before it, pertaining to the purposes of the Union.

 11. The Congress shall express its will through Resolutions and Recommendations, in accordance with Article 19 of the Constitution.

-12. Each member country or territory shall arrange to be represented by one or more delegates or by the delegation of another country or territory.
-The delegation of a country or territory may not represent more than one other country or territory in addition to its own.
+12. Each member country or territory shall arrange to be represented by one or more delegates or by the delegation of another member country or territory.
+The delegation of a member country or territory may not represent more than one other country or territory in addition to its own.

 13. Every member country or territory may formulate reservations to Union Acts and Resolutions adopted by the Congress with regard or in relation to postal operations at the time of their signature.

-14. The host government shall notify the governments of member countries or territories of the Acts and Resolutions adopted by the Congress.
+14. The government of the member country or territory hosting the Congress shall notify the governments of member countries or territories of the Acts, Resolutions and Recommendations adopted by the Congress.

 ##### Article 104.
+Functions of the Congress Chairman and Vice-Chairmen

+1. The Chairman shall open meetings, lead debates, recognize speakers in the order they ask to speak, put matters which cannot be decided by unanimous consent to a vote, rule on procedural questions arising in the course of the debates and close the Congress.

+2. In the course of the Congress the Chairman shall convene the first meeting of the Council.

+3. The Chairman shall cosign the Acts, Resolutions and Recommendations adopted by the Congress with the Secretary General.

+4. In his absence, the Chairman shall be replaced by the First Vice-Chairman from the country that chaired the previous Congress, and the latter, if necessary, by the Second Vice-Chairman.

+##### Article 105.
 Delegations

 1. A delegation is defined as the person or group of persons designated by a member country or territory to represent it at the Congress.
 If the delegation is composed of several delegates, a head of delegation and, if appropriate, a deputy head shall be designated.

 2. Members of the delegations shall be experts with ample knowledge of Union rules, and with specific responsibilities related to postal operations in member countries or territories.

-3. Member countries or territories unable to attend a Congress may arrange to be represented by another delegation.
+3. Countries or territories unable to attend a Congress may arrange to be represented by another delegation.
 Likewise, countries present at the Congress but unable to attend a particular session may arrange to be represented by another delegation.
 The Chairman shall be advised of the decisions made in either of these circumstances, bearing in mind that no member country or territory may represent more than one other country or territory.

-##### Article 105.
+##### Article 106.
 Delegate Credentials

-1. All delegates must bear credentials signed by the Head of State, Head of Government or Minister of Foreign Affairs of the country in question.
+1. All delegates must bear credentials signed by the Head of State, Head of Government or Minister of Foreign Affairs of the member countries or territories in question.

 2. Delegate credentials must be drawn up in due and proper form.
 Delegates whose credentials meet one of the following criteria shall be considered plenipotentiary representatives: